internetarchive/openlibrary/scripts/solr_builder/README.md

 Orphans took 8 hrs over 1 core in parallel with works (8 hrs, 3711877 docs, 10 June 2019, OJF; 11 hrs, 3735145 docs, 13 May 2019, OJF).

-Solr 8.1 orphans - ~17 hrs (projected) in parallel with 5 shards of works (MacBook Pro, 3.7m orphans, 2019-06-30 dump)
+Solr 8.1 orphans - ~7.5 hrs  in parallel with 5 shards of works (MacBook Pro, 3.7m orphans, 2019-06-30 dump)
+ (Time above is with deletes disabled.
+It was ~19hrs with them enabled.
+They aren't needed for bulk loads, but they need to be fixed / optimized for normal production updates)

 To check progress, run (clearing the progress folder as necessary):